 Although this type of lease is rare in the commercial real estate world, it still exists.
 A tenant covers essentially all operating costs from building maintenance to property taxes and insurance on top of their monthly rent payments.
 This gives the tenant a lot of control with the building.
 If things are going well, this can be a good thing.
 But if there are problems with the building, it can be a real burden.

 A modified lease shares similarities with the gross lease and the net lease.
 With this type of lease, the tenant covers the same expenses they would with an NNN lease.
 This includes rent as well as property taxes, insurance, and/or building maintenance costs.
 Just like with net leases, the tenant could be paying or all those costs or part of them.
 Tenants are responsible for paying their own utilities and maintenance costs.

 What’s different about the modified lease is that the tenant has more freedom to negotiate.
 Another difference with the modified lease is the tenant doesn’t have to worry about their rent increasing.
 Even when utilities and other costs rise, the tenant doesn’t have to worry about paying more.
 So, in this way, a modified lease is like a gross lease.

 Make Informed Decisions for Your Commercial Real Estate

 Choosing what kind of commercial leases you’ll have your tenants sign is just the beginning of commercial property management.
 There will be many decisions to make in the future.
 One way you can make it easier is by utilizing helpful tools like STRATAFOLIO for managing your leases.
 This cloud-based software gives you insights into your tenants and properties so you can make informed decisions.
-For example, for each lease you can see the base rent per square foot or your operational expenses per square foot.
+For example, for each lease, you can see the base rent per square foot or your operating expenses per square foot.
 What commercial lease type is working best for you and why?